 Prerequisites: COMM 211, COMM 215.
 A study of the persuasive process in contemporary culture.
 Students study basic theories of persuasion and public speaking in an effort to become responsible consumers and creators of public persuasion.
 Practical applications are made by presenting persuasive speeches and critical projects.

 The history and current status of mass media in America, including newspapers, magazines, books, motion pictures, the recording industry, radio and television.
 Students will also explore theories and research examining the effect media have upon society.

-Strategic media choices make it possible to connect messages and audiences.
-In this course students will learn how to create effective media plans by developing their knowledge of media research tools, media buying, audience segmentation and audience measurement.
-The roles of traditional and new media will be examined, with particular attention given to the opportunities and metrics associated with social media.
+Prerequisites: COMM 221.
+Strategic media selection makes it possible to connect messages and audiences.
+In this course students will learn to create effective media and communication outreach by developing their knowledge of media platforms, audience analysis and audience engagement.
+Traditional and new media will be examined, with particular attention given to the opportunities and metrics associated with web and social media.

 A writing-intensive course where students learn to produce highly targeted messages for key publics including media representatives, customers, donors and other organization stakeholders.
 Students will develop skills in information gathering, editing, critical thinking and audience analysis through the production of advertising copy, news releases, direct mail packages, public service announcements and other strategic communication tools.

 “Campaigns” is the culminating professional experience for the advertising and public relations major.
 Using a case study created by a real-world client, the course gives students the opportunity to integrate previously acquired knowledge and skills in the area of integrated marketing communications.
 Student teams model an agency setting to develop a comprehensive campaign to be presented both orally and in plans book form.